 - 1/2 tablespoon (5 g) garlic powder

-- 2 teaspoons (4 g) crushed red pepper, or more to taste
+- 1 to 2 teaspoons (2 to 4 g) crushed red pepper, or to taste

 - 3 whole bay leaves